strindberg/rg/README.md

 ## Usage

 The main feature of `rg`, and the main reason why you'd want to use it over pure `ag` or `grep`, is the way it automatically combines your search terms to only display lines that match all search criteria.
+It searches recursively in the current directory by default (this can be changed with the -D parameter to change root directory, and the -m parameter to change the search depth).

 As an example, to search for lines containing all three words 'no', 'valid' and 'miu', in any order, in Java files found anywhere containing a path segment `'src/main'` under your current directory, use: